 As we grow older, tissues around the eye gradually weaken and sag.
 This loss of skin tone allows fat to shift forward into the lower eyelids, making them look puffy and swollen.
-Fluid can also pool in this area and contribute to the puffy appearance.
+Fluid can also pool in this area and lead to edema (swelling) This can contribute to the puffy appearance.

 Shadows may also appear under the eyes.
 They may be cast by swollen, puffy eyelids due to aging.